Byron1z/azure-network-protocols-B1z/README.md

   Open Notepad, Type

-  - ipconfig /release
+  - `ipconfig /release`
-  - ipconfig /renew
+  - `ipconfig /renew`

-  Save the Script in ProgramData as a file with a ".bat" extension (Not ".txt").
+  Save the Script in ProgramData as a file with a `.bat` extension (Not ".txt").
 For convenience, you could name the file "dhcp.bat."

   Go to PowerShell as Admin, cd (Change Directory) to "c:\programdata"